DGretta/Music/modular/endorphin_es_ghost_guide.md

 **1. Forgetting signal flow order** (Mistakes 1, 2, 3)
 - Because reverb/delay come *first*, they define what distortion receives
-- Students often set distortion without considering what's upstream
+- It's easy to set distortion without considering what's upstream
-- Fix: Always dial in reverb/delay character before touching distortion
+- Solution: Always dial in reverb/delay character before touching distortion

 **2. Forgetting hidden controls exist** (Mistakes 4, 5, 6, 8)
 - ROUTING button reveals crucial parameters (tone, depth, pre-delay, resonance)
-- Students find one set of controls and think that's all there is
+- The basic front-panel controls feel complete until you discover there's more
-- Fix: After basic exploration, intentionally learn the ROUTING+ functions for each major control
+- Solution: After basic exploration, systematically learn the ROUTING+ functions for each major control section

 **3. Extreme settings thinking** (Mistakes 7, 9, 10)
 - "More is better" leads to full CW on everything
-- Students don't understand that processing stacks—each one compounds the previous
+- Processing stacks—each stage compounds the previous one, creating unexpected effects at extremes
-- Fix: Develop reference points—know how 50% sounds, then learn how full wet/dry differs; understand that moderation on some parameters lets others work effectively
+- Solution: Develop reference points—know how 50% sounds, then understand how full wet/dry differs; recognize that moderation on some parameters enables others to work effectively

-Understanding these patterns helps you diagnose your own problems quickly.

 ---